The Day Before You: A Letter to my Baby Girl

-As I sit here typing only one day before my baby girl is scheduled to be born, I think back over the past three years and what brought us to this point… Yes, it sure has been a long three years.
+As I sit here typing, there’s only one day before my baby girl is scheduled to be born.
+I think back over the past three years and what brought us to this point… Yes, it sure has been a long three years.

-After my son, Adam was born I was not sure I ever wanted to have another baby.
-Not because I didn’t love my son, but because of how rough his birth was.
-It was a 24-hour labor, followed by a fourth-degree tear, plus many medical problems that followed, and just the unsurety of it all.
+After my son, Adam was born I was not sure if I ever wanted to have another baby.
+It wasn’t because I didn’t love my son, but because of how rough his birth was.
+It was a 24-hour labor, followed by a fourth-degree tear, plus many medical problems that I had afterward.
+It was just the uncertainty of it all.
 This feeling lasted about two years.

-I wrote, The Great Baby Debate only a year and half after my son was born, and in that post I listed fears such as:
+I wrote, The Great Baby Debate only a year and a half after my son was born, and in that post, I listed fears such as:

 - Miscarrying again